 4. Practice the Countdown

 Have fun practicing the countdown.
 You could have a mock countdown with younger children before they go to bed.
 Set the clock ahead, let the kids countdown, and then celebrate when the clock hits 'midnight'.
 Have some confetti (shredded paper!) for tossing, glasses for toasting, and noise makers for sounding the event!

 5. Explore How People Ring in the New Year Around the World

 Many news stations will show celebrations around the world as they happen.
 Because of the different time zones, you can tune in each hour or so to watch how different countries celebrate.
 This is a great way for your kids to experience New Year's Eve without having to stay up well past their bedtimes.
 It's also a great way to expose your children to other cultures.

 Last, but not least, include everyone in the preparations.
 From toddler to teen, kids look forward to annual festivities, especially the ones they help plan.

 - Be willing to make some compromises.
-Older kids might be asked to tag along to events that are suitable for preschoolers, in return for attending a sledding party with friends.
+Older kids can tag along to events that are suitable for preschoolers, in return for attending a sledding party with their friends.
 A younger child who is staying behind with Grandma can request special treats and plenty of craft supplies for making noisemakers!

-- Having lots of ideas on the table will leave room for flexibility, allowing for unexpected changes in plans due to weather, illness, or unexpected guests.
+- Have a list of options from everyone that leave room for flexibility, when unexpected changes in plans arise due to weather, illness, or unexpected guests.

-New Year's Eve can be an exciting day for kids, even if they are not fully aware of its meaning.
-Plan a New Year's Eve day with quiet times to offset the busy times, to keep energy and excitement levels from running too high.
+- Include options for quiet times to offset the busy times, to keep energy and excitement from running too high.